 At AD Solutions, we offer security solutions to protect sensitive data and provide best-in-class network security.
 Read on to learn more about the five best practices to help keep your devices safe and how you can prevent data loss from your mobile devices, business PCs, and company network.

-The best way to ensure that others are not getting copies of your emails is to ensure that your inbox is locked down.
+Email security is essential when it comes to business accounts.
+The best way to ensure that others are not getting copies of your emails is to ensure that your inbox and company data is secure.
 If you notice or suspect any unusual logins, you can follow these steps:

 - Login to your email account and then select your account or security settings.